3DXChatCoders/3DXChat-Plus/README.md

 # Images

 # Cost & Delivery
-Download 3DXChat Plus by clicking the green button <i>Clone or download > Download ZIP</i>.
+Download 3DXChat Plus by clicking the green button <i>Clone or download > Download ZIP</i> at the top of this page.
 You will need a license code before 3DXChat Plus will work.
 Pay through Paypal as it is the most secure transaction for both parts.
 The cost is <b>$29 /forever</b> all-included.

 # Manual
 Simply just download 3DXChat Plus and run it.
 After entering a room in 3DXChat you can switch a button which enables all Build-In Features.
 Now you can just play around!